Project structure

 generate from a blueprint (gofastr generate --from=gofastr.yml), it scaffolds

-owned Go straight into this root layout — main.go at the root plus entities/
+owned Go straight into this root layout — a flat package main (main.go,

 you can delete gofastr.yml entirely — the running app does not need it.
 Most